Latest stories

 Honda Gold Wing.
 A very smooth…

-Karel rolled up his sleeves firmly and that led to an unexpected result: a highly sporty Honda Goldwing.
+Karel rolled up his sleeves and that led to an unexpected result: a highly sporty Honda Goldwing.
 The Arnhem poster phenomenon Loesje would ask: “Is that allowed?”
 We think so.
-Especially because the first Goldwings were presented as really dynamic naked bikes avant la lettre.
-That first generation was intended to […] More
+Especially because the first Goldwings were considered truly dynamic naked…

 Honda CB900 F in war colors